Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Feature Analysis and New Attack

 \subsection{Multiple linear regression}

-We employ multiple linear regression analysis~\cite{kutner_applied_2005,eberly2007multiple} to examine how predictive are the features defined in Section~\ref{sec:features} of the adversarial score $z(\p_i)$ in~(\ref{eq:adversarial_score}).
+Multiple linear regression analysis~\cite{kutner_applied_2005,eberly2007multiple} is employed to examine how predictive are the features defined in Section~\ref{sec:features} of the adversarial score $z(\p_i)$ in~(\ref{eq:adversarial_score}).
 Note that this idea may seem strange to start with: $z(\p_i)$ depends on the classifier model, via the loss $\mathcal{L}$ in the saliency score $s_i$ in~(\ref{eq:saliency_score}), while the features in Section~\ref{sec:features} do not!
 Yet, as the results will show, some of our features are fairly predictive of $z(\p_i)$.

 For a given point $\p_i$, its adversarial score $z(\p_i)$ and its features $\left\{f^i_j\,|\,j=1,...,14\right\}$, we set up the following multiple linear regression model:

 where $c_j$ are the regression coefficients.
 An illustration is shown in Fig.~\ref{fig_proposed}.
 The coefficients will be fitted on a set of points from a dataset of point clouds.
 Naturally, there is a variation in the coefficient values across different point clouds.
 To determine whether a particular feature is predictive of $z(\p_i)$, we run the following hypothesis test for each coefficient $c_j$ as a t-test~\cite{kutner_applied_2005}: